-- take all allegations seriously regardless of whether a pupil has made previous allegations; - report allegations to the Local Authority Designated Officer or local equivalent within one working day; - ensure that they follow the Group's Managing Allegations Against Staff Procedure. - 24.4 Part four of KCSiE 2023 outlines the importance of retaining oversight of any concerns or allegations about agency or supply staff, volunteers or any member of staff employed by a third party working in the school setting.
+- take all allegations seriously regardless of whether a pupil has made previous allegations; - report allegations to the Local Authority Designated Officer or local equivalent within one working day; - ensure that they follow the Group's Managing Allegations Against Staff Procedure.

+24.4 Part four of KCSiE 2024 outlines the importance of retaining oversight of any concerns or allegations about agency or supply staff or any team member employed by a third party working in the school setting.
 Whilst the individual may not be employed by Outcomes First Group, schools must ensure that allegations are managed properly.

-KCSiE 2023 states: 'In no circumstances should a school or college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Governing bodies and proprietors should discuss with the supply agency or agencies where the supply teacher is working across a number of schools of colleges, whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school or college, whilst they carry out their investigation.' - 24.5 If the allegation is regarding the Headteacher (or equivalent) then the Regional Director must be informed immediately.
+KCSiE 2024 states: 'In no circumstances should a school or college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
+Governing bodies and proprietors should discuss with the supply agency or agencies where the supply teacher is working across a number of schools of colleges, whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school or college, whilst they carry out their investigation.'

+24.5 If the allegation is regarding the Headteacher (or equivalent) then the Regional Director must be informed immediately.
 They will then seek advice from the Local Authority Designated Officer local equivalent.

-24.6 All allegations made against staff must be reported to:
+24.6 All allegations made against team members must be reported to:

-- the Regional Director - Human Resources (hroperationsadvice@ofgl.co.uk) - Group Safeguarding Team (safeguarding@ofgl.co.uk)
+- the Regional Director - Human Resources (hroperationsadvice@ofgl.co.uk) - Director of Safeguarding/Safeguarding Adviser (safeguarding@ofgl.co.uk)

-Outcomes First Group recognises that managing allegations can be challenging and will support with the process.
+The Group recognises that managing allegations can be challenging and will support with the process.
 Please refer to the Managing Allegations Procedure for further details.